maxboeck/Front-end-Developer-Interview-Questions/README.md

 ```

 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
+> hmm- let's see..
+> * to avoid naming collisions with other scripts
+> * to keep "private" functions inaccessible from the console and variables only in the relevant scope
+> * to keep the code clean and readable

 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
+> I use load mostly for defering external JS (like analytics, the FB API etc) until after everything else is done.
+> For the ususal tasks, the DOM ready event is a better pick, because scripts get to run sooner.

 * Explain what a single page app is and how to make one SEO-friendly.
+> single page apps dont follow the traditional request - fetch html page pattern, but dynamically insert pages via JS.
+> history.pushState comes to mind to maintain back button and browser history support.
+But for SEO, things are complicated.
+> I think I read somewhere that it's possible to pre-fetch your own site, parse the content and serve that to crawlers.

 * What is the extent of your experience with Promises and/or their polyfills?
+> Don't have *any* experiences with promises.
+I know, I know.
+I'll get to it.

 #### Coding Questions: